 Common Ways of Limiting Personal Injury Recovery

 In a personal injury case, insurance companies and their adjusters will do everything in their power to try and undervalue your claim.
 To that end, some of the insurance companies' favorite tactics include the following:

-- Contesting liability in the case – Every personal injury case has two components: liability (or fault) and damages (i.e. money to compensate the injured victim for injuries sustained in the accident).
+- Contesting liability in the case – Every personal injury case has two components: liability (or fault) and damages (i.e., money to compensate the injured victim for injuries sustained in the accident).
 When the insurance company disputes or denies liability by alleging that the defendant was not at fault – or that the injured victim caused or contributed to the accident – the value of a personal injury case can decrease significantly.

-- Attempt to get a recorded statement – Insurance adjusters are trained to make an attempt to get a recorded statement of the victim as soon as possible after the accident.
+- Attempt to get a recorded statement – Insurance adjusters are trained to attempt to get a recorded message of the victim as soon as possible after the accident.
 They will often pretend to be your friend and make you believe they have your best interest in mind.
 However, their main goal is to get you to make harmful admissions as to how the accident occurred, get any type of statements that might hurt your case later, or minimize any complaints of any injury that might require medical care.

-As a victim, you should be aware of the fact that insurance companies are under no legal obligation to settle injury cases fairly.
-As a result, if you do not have a good idea what your case is worth, you run the risk of accepting a settlement offer that does not adequately compensate you for all of your losses.
+As a victim, you should be aware that insurance companies are under no legal obligation to settle injury cases fairly.
+As a result, if you do not have a good idea of what your case is worth, you run the risk of accepting a settlement offer that does not adequately compensate you for all of your losses.